 Some roost box plans: Most roost boxes have a larger floor size and are deeper.
 In some designs, the hole may be at the bottom to retain warmth.
 Joe Huber did not believe that Eastern Bluebirds used boxes that had roost holes near the floor (a concept thought to help prevent upward heat loss).
 Having two holes will allow fast exit and escape, and also help accommodate multiple birds.
-A roost box may have perches inside.
+A roost box may have perches inside but they are probably not needed.
 The door should open for cleaning.

 In The Bluebird, Zeleny recommended a box with inside floor dimensions of 10x10", and depth of 18-24", with the entrance hole slightly above floor level (see discussion above), and a horizontal perch (made of 1/2" wooden dowels) or staggered perches below the hole to help with entry.

 A friend has 6 Eastern bluebirds roosting in a six sided, large box similar to one that Dodson used to sell in the 1920s (see photo on right).
 They chose this box over half a dozen regular NABS style nestboxes.